awsdocs/amazon-sagemaker-developer-guide/doc_source/training-metrics.md

 ## Example: Viewing a Training and Validation Curve<a name="train-valid-curve"></a>

-Typically, you split the data that you train your model on into training and validation datasets\.
+Typically, you split the data on which you train your model into training and validation datasets\.
 You use the training set to train the model parameters that are used to make predictions on the training dataset\.
 Then you test how well the model makes predictions by calculating predictions for the validation set\.
 To analyze the performance of a training job, you commonly plot a training curve against a validation curve\.

 Viewing a graph that shows the accuracy for both the training and validation sets over time can help you to improve the performance of your model\.
 For example, if training accuracy continues to increase over time, but, at some point, validation accuracy starts to decrease, you are likely overfitting your model\.
 To address this, you can make adjustments to your model, such as increasing [regularization](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#regularization)\.

-For this example, you can use the **Image\-classification\-full\-training** example that is in the **Example notebooks** section of your SageMaker notebook instance\.
+For this example, you can use the **Image\-classification\-full\-training** example in the **Example notebooks** section of your SageMaker notebook instance\.
 If you don't have a SageMaker notebook instance, create one by following the instructions at [Step 1: Create an Amazon SageMaker Notebook Instance](gs-setup-working-env.md)\.
 If you prefer, you can follow along with the [End\-to\-End Multiclass Image Classification Example](https://sagemaker-examples.readthedocs.io/en/latest/introduction_to_amazon_algorithms/imageclassification_caltech/Image-classification-fulltraining.html) in the example notebook on GitHub\.
 You also need an Amazon S3 bucket to store the training data and for the model output\.

 **To view training and validation error curves**